Magnetic Resonance Imaging (MRI)

 Will I need an injection?

 It depends upon what question your doctor is asking.
 Some people shouldn’t have an injection.
-If you:
+Please let us know if you:

 - Have kidney problems